 Regular sink maintenance—in both the kitchen and bathroom— is important, as the accumulation of hair, food, and grease may result in clogs.
 If you’re in the midst of deep cleaning your home, give your sink some extra attention with our sink maintenance tips below!

 As fundamental as it sounds, using a strainer is essential to prevent food accumulation.
-Strainers are readily available in your neighbourhood hardware store and are so easy to clean— simply empty the food scraps into the bin after you’re done washing the dishes.
+Strainers are readily available in your neighbourhood hardware store and are so easy to clean— simply empty the food scraps into the bin after you’re done washing the dishes, for optimal sink maintenance.

-To prevent hair from clogging bathroom sinks, use silicon strainers (known as ‘hair catchers’) over the sinkhole.
+To prevent hair from clogging the bathroom sink, use silicon strainers (known as ‘hair catchers’) over the sinkhole.

 Baking soda and vinegar can do wonders for a clogged sink

-If you find that your sink has clogged up, simply mix 1/3 cup of baking soda and 1/3 cup of vinegar then pour the solution immediately down the sink.
+If you find that your bathroom and/ or kitchen sink has clogged up, simply mix 1/3 cup of baking soda and 1/3 cup of vinegar then pour the solution immediately down the sink.
 The vinegar can be substituted with salt.
 Let the mixture sit for about an hour.

 When an hour is up, bring a kettle of water to a boil before pouring it immediately down the sink.
-You may have to repeat this process a number of times before the sink is fully unclogged.
+You may have to repeat this process before the sink is fully unclogged.

 However, if the sinks remain clogged, do consider seeking professional help from a service provider or plumber.
-If you have any sink maintenance or unclogging tips, drop them in the comments or reach out to us at firstname.lastname@example.org!
+Remember, regular sink maintenance is important to keep those clogs at bay!